Chronic fatigue syndrome

 Other conditions can mimic symptoms of CFS.
 They include:

-Endocrine disorders: such as Addison disease can cause fatigue and muscle weakness.
+- Endocrine disorders.
+Such as Addison disease or thyroid dysfunction can cause fatigue and muscle weakness.

 CFS remains poorly understood and many people with the disease face challenges finding good care.
 It is important to recognize that there is no cure for CFS.
 As scientific understanding of the disease evolves, researchers hope to discover new treatments that address the disease systemically.